Track Lisa's sponsored bills, co-sponsored legislation, and voting record

 DE

-This resolution honors the life and service of Delaware State Police Corporal Grade One Matthew T. "Ty" Snook, who was tragically killed in the line of duty on December 23, 2025.
-It recognizes his decade of service and his heroic actions while protecting the public during an incident near New Castle.
-The resolution expresses condolences to his family and reaffirms support for law enforcement officers.
+This resolution honors the life and dedicated service of Delaware State Police Corporal Grade One Matthew T. "Ty" Snook.
+It memorializes his heroic sacrifice made in the line of duty on December 23, 2025, while protecting the public.
+The resolution expresses deep condolences to his family and reaffirms support for law enforcement.

 This act reauthorizes and extends funding for federal programs supporting the resilience and sustainability of both clean water and drinking water infrastructure through fiscal year 2031.